 Experience, knowledge and skills:

-- Ability to work effectively with a diverse group of people.
+- Ability to work with a diverse group of people.

-- Experience working with volunteers, teaching or group facilitation.
+- Experience working with volunteers, instructing individuals, or facilitating groups.

-- Experience working as a member of a larger team.
+- Experience working as a member of a team.

-- Ability to work in varying weather conditions – sites are often not heated during winter and not air-conditioned during summer.
-While this position is primarily in the office, the member will be on site regularly to interact with volunteers.
+- Ability to work in varying weather conditions.
+Sites are often not heated during winter and not air-conditioned during summer.

 Service site environment:

 Public transportation options are limited in our community so access to a personal vehicle is required to get to and from service, as well as to travel between sites and to attend required meetings.
 Approved service-related mileage, beyond commuting to and from service, will be reimbursed per the Habitat organization’s policy.

 This hands-on experience provides you with an opportunity to learn and develop new skills and confidence while serving a critical role in helping Habitat homeowners achieve the strength, stability, and self-reliance they need to build a better future for themselves and their families.

-For the 2020-2021 service year, Beaches Habitat has two AmeriCorps National positions available.
+For the 2021-2022 service year, Beaches Habitat has four AmeriCorps National positions available.

-AmeriCorps National members serve the community in direct service and capacity building activities.
+AmeriCorps National members help meet community needs through direct service and capacity-building activities.

 - Volunteer services coordinator

-AmeriCorps members are an integral part of the Beaches Habitat for Humanity team, helping us serve more families and recruit and lead more volunteers.
+At Beaches Habitat, AmeriCorps members are an essential part of our team, helping us serve more families and recruit and lead more

 AmeriCorps National Member Benefits

-- Segal Education Award after successful completion of service with a lifetime maximum of two awards.
+- The Segal Education Award of $6,345 following successful completion of service with a lifetime maximum of two awards.